-- 14.4 If the casual professional staff member is required to work on more than one occasion on the same day, the minimum period of engagement under clause 14.3 will apply to the total number of hours worked by the staff member on that day. - 14.5 A casual professional staff member who works in excess of eight hours and 49 minutes on any one day will be entitled to overtime payments for the excess time worked, calculated as the greater of the overtime rate that would apply to overtime worked on that day by an equivalent full-time staff member or the casual loading, but not both. - 14.6 The procedures for the conversion of a casual professional staff member to non-casual employment are outlined in Schedule F to this Agreement. - 14.7 The University will from time to time establish generic casual professional staff position descriptions for common sets of casual duties, which will be evaluated by the Human Resources Division in accordance with the Higher Education Worker Descriptors (Schedule B) of this Agreement, to provide guidance as to the classification of casual professional staff positions.
+- 14.4 If the casual professional staff member is required to work on more than one occasion on the same day, the minimum period of engagement under clause 14.3 will apply to the total number of hours worked by the staff member on that day. - 14.5 A casual professional staff member who works in excess of seven hours and 21 minutes on any one day will be entitled to overtime payments for the excess time worked, calculated as the greater of the overtime rate that would apply to overtime worked on that day by an equivalent full-time staff member or the casual loading, but not both. - 14.6 The procedures for the conversion of a casual professional staff member to non-casual employment are outlined in Schedule F to this Agreement. - 14.7 The University will from time to time establish generic casual professional staff position descriptions for common sets of casual duties, which will be evaluated in accordance with the Higher Education Worker Descriptors (Schedule B) of this Agreement, to provide guidance as to the classification of casual professional staff positions.
 The generic position descriptions may be updated or varied from time to time.
 For the avoidance of doubt, the generic casual professional staff position descriptions are a guide and do not apply to an individual staff member's position.
-The University will determine the classification of a casual professional staff position.
+The University will determine the classification of a casual professional staff position. - 14.8 Casual professional staff members undertaking work supporting students that occurs during Teaching Periods will be provided continuity of access to the University and computer facilities between Teaching Periods where appropriate.